About Us

 Nisa 25 small

 With both parents affected by leprosy, she brings deep understanding and commitment to our work.
-As a newcomer to our she is already irreplaceable.
+Although a newcomer to our team, she is already irreplaceable.

 Nur Inzani